markduwe/Raspberry-Pi-Clock/README.md

 * JointSpace docs: http://jointspace.sourceforge.net

 ## Philips hue
-You'll need to create a user on the hue Debug Tool by following the insturctions here: https://developers.meethue.com/documentation/getting-started
+You'll need to create a user on the hue Debug Tool by following the instructions here: https://developers.meethue.com/documentation/getting-started
 Copy the user ID and add it where you see "YOURHUEUSERID".

 Then find your hue groups - you can add as many as you like, but I just wanted to turn all light and bedroom lights on and off as this is a bedside clock).